-With the onset of COVID, most women have increased their responsibilities within the home, balancing work and children who are schooling online, managing the dog and cooking more meals.
+With the onset of COVID, most women have increased their responsibilities within the home, balancing work and children who are schooling online, managing the dog, and cooking more meals.
 So, providing resources to help women connect is highly valuable during this unprecedented time.

 Women are Disconnected from the Bible

-In-person Bible studies are mostly still out of the question and socially distanced gatherings are still being avoided by many.
+In-person Bible studies are mostly still out of the question, and socially distanced gatherings are still being avoided by many.
 Biblical communities have had to morph, leaving behind breaking bread, sharing communion, and laying hands on one another.

 12 Ways Your Church Can Help Women Connect in a Disconnected Time

-Continue to expand your vision of Biblical communities to include virtual experiences and other creative solutions.
+You can expand your vision of Biblical communities to include virtual experiences and other creative solutions.

 1. Encourage women to download an audible version of the Bible.

 Dr. Martin shared that when women are taken out of social situations, their engagement with the Bible decreases.
 Also, screen fatigue is a real struggle.
-By encouraging women to listen to the scripture while they are juggling household tasks, women can stay connected to the spiritual food that comes with Bible reading.
+By encouraging women to listen to the scripture while juggling household tasks, women can stay connected to the spiritual food that comes with Bible reading.

 3. Host a community group tailgate.

 What’s better than a church picnic?
 A church tailgate!
 Bring your lawn chairs, blankets, and a meal.
-Round up your cars and connect in for a socially distanced time of fellowship.
+Round up your cars and connect for a socially distanced time of fellowship.

-4. Organize a drive thru food or clothing drive.
+4. Organize a drive-thru food or clothing drive.

 COVID can’t keep your community from continuing to care for the homeless or the hungry.
 When you collect food or clothing, have a bin within reachable distance, so donors can toss their items in without sharing germs.
 According to the Women Give 2020 report – IUPUI ScholarWorks, women give 62.6% of the gifts on Givelify.
-Channeling women’s generosity to an activity that unifies their efforts gives your members a shared vision.
+Channeling women’s generosity into an activity that unifies their efforts gives your members a shared vision.